Currency, credit cards and money in Sweden

 Sweden is often said to be expensive but not everything is expensive, and at the moment the Krona is actually a little lower so it's a perfect time to pay a visit.
 Read on for more information about currency, payment methods and prices in Sweden.

-The monetary unit in Sweden is the krona (plural “kronor”) and equals 100 öre.
-Bank notes are printed in values of 20, 50, 100, 200, 500 and 1,000 kronor, coins 1, 2, 5 and 10 kronor.
+The monetary unit in Sweden is the krona SEK (plural “kronor”) and equals 100 öre.
+Bank notes are printed in values of 20, 50, 100, 200, 500 and 1,000 kronor.
+The coin is available as 1, 2, 5 and 10 kronor.

 There is no limit on the amount of Swedish and foreign currency taken into Sweden.
 Sweden has yet to ratify the Euro treaty.